FGRibreau/Playframework-DisplayForModel/README.md

 		@MaxSize(100)
 		public String lastname;

+		@IgnoreField
+		@ManyToMany
+		@JoinTable(name = "MemberFriends")
+		public List<Member> friends;
 	}

-The @HiddenField annotation which will produce a <input type="hidden" /> field.
+The @HiddenField annotation will produce a <input type="hidden" /> field.
+The @IgnoreField annotation will skip the field when rendering the HTML via DisplayForModel.

 Controller: